New Utah legislation to help cats and save money

-The Society, along with other national animal-welfare organizations and thousands of people at the grassroots level, utilize TNR as the best and humane way to control feral cat populations.
+Best Friends, along with other national animal-welfare organizations and thousands of people at the grassroots level, utilize TNR as the best and humane way to control feral cat populations.
 This proven program accomplishes the following:

 - TNR promotes public health by reducing the number of unvaccinated cats.